Transformation front kinetics in deformable ferromagnets: Numerical examples

 For the numerical examples below, the absolute tolerance of $10^{-11}$ is set in the Newton-Raphson method both for the $l^\infty$-norm of the solution update and the $l^\infty$-norm of the residual.
-The Nitsche penalty parameter of $\kappa_\mathrm{p} = 10^4$ is used.
-The inter-element stabilisation parameter of $\kappa_\mathrm{s} = 0.1$ is used for the first and second examples and $\kappa_\mathrm{s} = 1$ for the third example.
+The Nitsche penalty parameter $\kappa_\mathrm{p} = 10^4$ is used.
+The inter-element stabilisation parameter $\kappa_\mathrm{s} = 0.1$ is used for the first and third examples and $\kappa_\mathrm{s} = 1$ for the fourth example.